Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Remember that MSX-DOS 1 can boot the DOS environment (MSXDOS.SYS and COMMAND.COM) if the computer has 64K of RAM.
 Otherwise, only Disk BASIC can be used.

-On MSX Turbo-R computers, the CPU mode will be switched to Z80 when booting in MSX-DOS 1 mode, unless the 2 key is pressed during boot (see _[2.9.
-Boot keys](#29-boot-keys)_).
+On MSX Turbo-R computers, the CPU mode will be switched to Z80 when booting in MSX-DOS 1 mode, unless the 2 key is pressed during boot (see _[2.10.
+Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_).

 Note: when booting directly in the BASIC prompt in MSX-DOS 1 mode, it is no longer necessary to execute "POKE &HF346,1" prior to CALL SYSTEM.

 ### 3.3.
 Managing media changes

 Before trying to read or write data from a device, MSX-DOS asks the device driver if the media has changed, in order to update its internal information about the accessed filesystem.
-Nextor does the same, but if the drive being accessed is mapped to a device-based driver, things get a little trickier because disk partitioning is involved.
+Nextor does the same, but if the drive being accessed is mapped to a Nextor driver, things get a little trickier because disk partitioning is involved.

-When Nextor detects a media change in a drive mapped to a removable device-based driver, the following procedure is performed:
+When Nextor detects a media change in a drive mapped to a removable device on a Nextor driver, the following procedure is performed:

 * The drive is mapped to the first available valid primary partition found on the device.
 Valid partitions are FAT12 and FAT16 partitions.
 If the device has no partition table, the drive is mapped to its absolute sector zero.